Alexei Nikolaevich, Tsarevich of Russia: Early years

-Alexei was born on at Peterhof Palace, St. Petersburg Governorate, Russian Empire.
-He was the youngest of five children and only son of Emperor Nicholas II and Empress Alexandra Feodorovna.
+Alexei was born on at Peterhof Palace, St. Petersburg Governorate, Russian Empire at 12:30 PM.
+He was the youngest of five children and only son of Emperor Nicholas II and Empress Alexandra Feodorovna; his older sisters were the Grand Duchesses Olga, Tatiana, Maria, and Anastasia.
 His father was the eldest son of Emperor Alexander III and Princess Dagmar of Denmark, and his mother was the sixth child of Louis IV, Grand Duke of Hesse, and Princess Alice of the United Kingdom.
 His paternal great-grandparents were Alexander II of Russia, Princess Marie of Hesse, Christian IX of Denmark and Louise of Hesse-Kassel, while his maternal great-grandparents were Queen Victoria and her husband Albert, Prince Consort.
-His older sisters were the Grand Duchesses Olga, Tatiana, Maria, and Anastasia.
+Nicholas named Alexei after Alexis of Russia, his favorite emperor.
+His doting family called him "Baby."
+He was later also affectionately referred to as Alyosha (Алёша).